kotama7/portfolio/portfolio/README.md

 ## Firebase Cloud Functions

-The project includes a Cloud Function named `selectFunction` that uses Firebase AI to determine which internal function should handle a user's request.
-It expects a JSON body with a `text` field and responds with the selected function name.
+The project previously relied on a Cloud Function named `selectFunction` that used Firebase AI to determine which internal function should handle a user's request.
+Selection now happens in the browser using the `firebase/ai` library.

-When running the React app locally, you can set `REACT_APP_SELECT_FUNCTION_URL` to the full URL of this function.
-If the variable is not set, the app falls back to calling `/selectFunction`, which works when Firebase Hosting rewrites are configured (as in this repository).
-Running without this variable while using `yarn start` will cause the development server to return HTML, leading to a JSON parse error in the browser.
+The Cloud Function remains available and can be called directly if needed.

 Example request using `curl`: